thin fashion models

 The current state of body positivity and inclusivity in fashion

-As a fashion enthusiast, it’s hard to ignore the prominent role that the size, shape, and color of models play in the industry.
+As a fashion enthusiast, it’s hard to ignore the prominent role that models’ size, shape, and color play in the industry.
 The current state of body positivity and inclusivity in fashion has been a hot topic of debate, with many questioning the industry’s commitment to representing diverse body types.

-In this section, we’ll take a closer look at the progress made in size ranges and plus-size models in shows, as well as the encouraging example of Paloma Elsesser’s success.
-Through exploring these sub-topics, we can get a better understanding of the strides that have been made and the work that still needs to be done in promoting a more inclusive fashion industry.
+In this section, we’ll examine the progress made in size ranges and plus-size models in shows, as well as the encouraging example of Paloma Elsesser’s success.
+By exploring these subtopics, we can better understand the strides that have been made and the work that still needs to be done to promote a more inclusive fashion industry.

 Size ranges and plus-size models in shows

-The fashion industry has been criticized for its lack of size ranges and inclusivity when it comes to plus-size models.
+The fashion industry has been criticized for lacking size ranges and inclusivity regarding plus-size models.
 Here are six key points to consider:

 • Many brands have expanded their size ranges but aren’t showcasing them on the runway.